 We apologise if you will have further to travel to our clinic location however this is necessary in order to deliver the vaccination at scale, with the cold chain requirements for the Pfizer vaccine giving us nearly 1200 doses to deliver within 3 and a half days.

-The Covid-19 vaccines are safe for people with immune system disorders as they do not contain living organisms.
-They do not contain any animal products or egg.
+- The Covid-19 vaccines are safe for people with immune system disorders as they do not contain living organisms

 Under current advice you should not be vaccinated if you:

-- are unwell - try to have it as soon as possible after you have recovered
+- are generally unwell - try to have it as soon as possible after you have recovered

 - are self-isolating, waiting for a COVID-19 test or unsure if you are fit and well